At the end of December, news outlets were awash with reports of an explosion which partially destroyed a crabbing vessel off the coast of Norfolk.

 Theoretically, a sea mine could still pose a very significant risk of explosion.
 Mines used in more recent wars are often set to deactivate, with clocks that can either interrupt the firing circuit or detonate the mine, but older models have no such ‘off’ switch.

-1st Line Defence provides Marine & Offshore UXO Support serving the UK and overseas.
-If you would like more information or general advice about our UXO Services, contact one of our friendly Sales Team on + 44 (0) 1992 245020 or email email@example.com.
+1st Line Defence provides Marine & Offshore UXO Services for projects across the UK & Internationally.
+If you would like more information or general advice, contact one of our friendly Sales Team on + 44 (0) 1992 245020 or email firstname.lastname@example.org.